 pound bamboos on the ground, to make music

-~woi okoro (i·)woi okoro phrasal verb
+~woi okoro (i·)woi okoro verb-object idiom

 pound bamboos pound heavy bamboos vertically and repeatedly onto the ground, to mark bass rhythms while singing